nash148/field-guard-trail-RP/README.md

 # field-guard-trail-RP - v0

 ## Description
-This program runs over RPi and takes photos from a camera for N seconds, and upload them to the cloud (Dropbox for now).
+This program runs over RPi.

+The program takes photos from the connected camera for N seconds, and uploads them to the cloud (Dropbox for now).

 ## Usage